Simplified decision making in the belief space using belief sparsification: Proofs

-is the augmented permutation matrix, which keeps the variables added by $u$ at the end of the state.
+is the augmented permutation matrix, which keeps the variables added in the update at the end of the state.
 Note that if the variables were not originally added to the end of the state, the permutation $\breve{\bm P}$ can be easily adapted to enforce this property.

 We can also augment the matrix ${\bm R}^p$ with $m$ empty columns (and similarly for ${\bm R}^p_s$):